2019, Vol. 6 Issue 3, Part A

 How to cite this article:

-Ramalingam K, Parthasarathy S, C Ushamalini and N Swarnakumari.
+Ramalingam K, Parthasarathy S, C Ushamalini, N Swarnakumari.
 Exploring the disease severity by the interaction of Fusarium wilt and root knot nematode in tomato.
-International Journal of Fauna and Biological Studies.
-2019; 6(3): 01-05.
+Int J Fauna Biol Stud 2019;6(3):01-05.